Park Hill Elementary FAQS

 Proof of Address: Current utility bill with service address; Valid rental/lease agreement; Warranty deed; Current mortgage statement; Property tax notice; or Signed contract stating your name, closing date and property address.

-Families that are pre-enrolled receive a student ID number which they can use to access the School Choice website during the school choice window starting in mid-January (Jan, 13th for the 2023-24 school year).
+Families that are pre-enrolled receive a student ID number which they can use to access the School Choice website during the school choice window starting in mid-January.

 School Choice & UPK

-The School Choice process generally begins in January.
+The School Choice process generally begins in mid-January.
 Families can rank their preferred schools for their children to attend.
-If Park Hill is your DPS Neighborhood School and you pick Park Hill Elementary as your school, you are guaranteed a position at Park Hill in the fall.
+If Park Hill is your DPS Neighborhood School and you pick Park Hill Elementary as your school, we will hold a position at Park Hill in the fall.
 Families that elect to Choice elsewhere, but then decide that they would like to return to Park Hill later in the Choice process or during the school year are not guaranteed a position and could be placed on a waitlist for that school year.
 Families are generally notified by schools of their acceptance in March.
 Families that are unhappy with their initial school choices can participate in a second round of School Choice in April.

 Registration